 There is a lesson for Christians in the celebration of the Jewish “New Year.”
 When the Lord gave Moses instructions for the seven major Holy Days, or Appointed Times, in Leviticus 23, the Feast of Trumpets was to be observed on the first day of the seventh month.
 There is no mention of a New Year.

-Speaking of names of months, generally there were no names for the months in the first five books of the Bible, known as the Law, Torah or Pentateuch.
+Generally, there were no names for the months in the first five books of the Bible, known as the Law, Torah or Pentateuch.
 Almost exclusively the months were noted as the first month, the second month, et cetera.
 It was not until the Babylonian Captivity that month names began to be used.
 And here is the lesson for Christians.

-The Jews in Babylon began using names for the months.
+The Jews, while in Babylon, began using names for the months.
 Despite the fact that the Lord did not give the months names, using names should not have been a problem.
 But they began using Babylonian names.
 These were pagan names.
 The most evident is the name used by the Jews for the fourth month, Tammuz.
 Tammuz is clearly the name of the son of Semiramis, the pagan mother-goddess.
 Tammuz is known by different names in different cultures, but is still a known pagan deity.

 The lesson for Christians is to be careful merging other holidays with Christian Holy Days.
 The most egregious is Easter, named for the pagan fertility goddess Ishtar or Astarte.
 Chicks, bunnies and eggs are used to celebrate the fertility of this pagan goddess.
 May we carefully separate this pagan festival from the Holy Day on which we celebrate the resurrection of our Lord Jesus, which is Resurrection Sunday.